artvin01/TF2-Zombie-Riot/README.md

 "zr_nospecial" = "0" ( def.
 "0" )
  - No Panzer will spawn or anything alike, good incase you hate this stuff

-"zr_privateplugins" = "0" ( def.
-"0" )
- - Enable private plugins, set this to zero.

 "zr_maxbotsforkillfeed" = "6" ( def.
 "6" )
  - The maximum amount of blue bots allowed for the killfeed

-"zr_viewshakeonlowhealth" = "1" ( def.
-"1" )
- - Should the view shake when low on health?

 "sv_visiblemaxplayers" = "24" ( def.
 "24" )
  - This is a default cvar from tf2, but i recomend setting it to 24 on a 32 player server.